lenskit/lkpy/docs/guide/pipeline.rst

 .. note::

-    You cannot directly wire an input another component using only that component's name; if you only have a name, pass it to :meth:`node` to obtain the node.
+    You cannot directly wire an input another component using only that component's name; if you only have a name, pass it to :meth:`Pipeline.node` to obtain the node.
 This is because it would be impossible to distinguish between a string component name and a string data value.

 .. _pipeline-execution: